A positive pregnancy test can bring so much joy, even if you do not feel pregnant yet.

 You begin to look forward to all the milestones of pregnancy: the first sonogram, the moment your belly “pops”, the gender reveal, and the first kicks, just to name a few.

-If you are like me, you will not “feel” pregnant after you see that positive sign on that little stick.
+If you are like me, you will not feel pregnant after you see that positive sign on that little stick.
 But I will tell you, nothing makes you feel as pregnant, in those early weeks like a good bout of morning sickness.

-What is Morning Sickness?
+What Is Morning Sickness?

 Most women do not know they are pregnant until they are about five weeks in, and morning sickness will usually kick in at week six.
-So it can be one of the first indicators that you are indeed pregnant.
+While women may experience implantation bleeding, it may not be recognized for what it is at the time.

 There may or may not be vomiting associated with morning sickness, and you can experience fatigue as well.
 You may very well feel like you have a minor case of the flu.

 The term morning sickness is a bit deceiving.
 While most women do experience the worst part of their nausea in the morning, it can occur at any point in the day.

 Most days I just felt like I was living in a constant state of nausea.
 There were days that were worse than others, leaving me in bed watching TV all day, eating crackers and drinking ginger ale.

-What Causes Morning Sickness?
+Causes Of Morning Sickness